Social Security Disability & the Cannon Disability Legal Team

 Your benefits are tied to the day you apply.
 Social Security Disability benefits have a six month waiting period before benefits begin to pay.
 The six month waiting period applies to everyone.
 And, it doesn’t start until you file your application.
 SSI benefits, on the other hand, can start on the date of application.

 Applying is easy.
-Even if you don’t want to hire an SSD and SSI disability lawyer right now, you should still apply for disability benefits.
+Even if you don’t want to hire an SSD and SSI lawyer right now, you should still apply for benefits.
 It is simple.
 Just go to the Social Security website and start an online application.

 OTHER THINGS OUR LAW FIRM DOES FOR YOU